lzhangss/SoundShape/README.md

 **Figure 5:** Acoustic units aligned at beggining of sound window.
 Spectrogram images from the samples of `cuvieri`, `centralis` and `kroyeri`.

 ### 6. Acquire semilandmark coordinates for each ".wav" file on a folder
-Once the relative amplitude is set (`dBlevel`), sound window dimensions are defined (`tlim`, `flim`), and the acoustic units are placed at beggining of sound window (`align.wave` function, `SoundShape` package), the final step is to establish the number of cells per side on our sampling grid (*i.e.* `x.length` and `y.length` arguments).
+Once the relative amplitude is set (`dBlevel`), sound window dimensions are defined (`tlim`, `flim`), and the acoustic units placed at beggining of sound window (`align.wave` function, `SoundShape` package), the final step is to establish the number of cells per side on our sampling grid (*i.e.* `x.length` and `y.length` arguments) before actually running `eigensound` function (`SoundShape` package).

-Keep in mind that the number semilandmarks (*i.e.* variables in our dataset) acquired by `eigensound` function (`SoundShape` package) will be given by the multiplication of `x.length` and `y.length`.
+Keep in mind that the number semilandmarks acquired (*i.e.* variables in our dataset) will be given by the multiplication of `x.length` and `y.length`.
 Therefore, a large sampling grid might be computatinally demanding, whereas a small grid could be an oversimplification of the sound surface.
 In our example, we opted for 80 cells on the time (X-axis, `x.length = 80`) and 60 cells on the frequency (Y-axis, `y.length = 60`), thus resulting in 4800 semilandmarks.

 **Note:** In the original proposal (MacLeod *et al.*, 2013), eigensound was employed on a sample of short duration calls, which only required a short sound window (*i.e.* 0.1023 s) and a rather small sampling grid (*i.e.* 30 or 25 cells per side).
-However, if the sample include calls with distinct durations (*e.g.* from 0.3 s to 0.7 s; see Fig. 5), it can lead to a large “blank” space in the sound window.
+However, if ones sample include calls with distinct durations (*e.g.* from 0.3 s to 0.7 s; see Fig. 5), it can lead to a large “blank” space in the sound window.
 That imply on the sampling grid prioritizing the few species with long duration calls, whereas the remaining species will present remarkably similar SM configurations.
 As a way around this issue, `eigensound` feature the option of using a logarithmic scale on the time (X-axis) (`log.scale = TRUE`), which emphasize the short duration calls whilst also encompassing the long ones (Rocha & Romano *in prep*) (Fig. 6).

 #### Run `eigensound`

-For each aligned `".wav"` file on the folder specified by `wav.at`, the function will compute spectrogram data and acquire semilandmarks using the 3D representation of sound (`analysis.type = "threeDshape"`) and export of simplified sound surfaces calculated from the point coordinates (Fig. 6).
+For each aligned `".wav"` file on the folder specified by `wav.at`, the function will compute spectrogram data and acquire semilandmarks using the 3D representation of sound (`analysis.type = "threeDshape"`) and export simplified sound surfaces calculated from the point coordinates (Fig. 6).

 Results can be simultaneosly assigned to an `R` object, and/or stored as the native file format of TPS series ([Rohlf, 2015](http://www.italian-journal-of-mammalogy.it/The-tps-series-of-software,77186,0,2.html)), a `".tps"` file to be used by numerous softwares of geometric analysis of shape.
 Here, we focus on the analysis within `R` platform ([geomorph](https://cran.r-project.org/web/packages/geomorph/index.html) package), so the results are only stored as `eig.sample` object.